xgqt/racket-mike/mike.md

 _Rules_ are the functions that define how _targets_ are handled.
 _Target_ is a command-line argument that triggers a _rule_ execution.

-The rules can also be checked by entering into the `"rules.rkt"` modules and executing `(hash-keys rules)`.
+For developers: The rules can also be checked by entering into the `"rules.rkt"` module and executing `(hash-keys rules)`.

-Any rule may be passed on the command-line.
-Keep in mind that only if a variable is passed before target the rule that target executes will have changed variables.
+Rules are first gathered and checked if they exist, if they do they are executed in the order specified on the command-line, if they do not exist an exception is raised and the program terminates.
+Because of this it is impossible to have one target executed with one value of variable and the other with a different value.

-Example: `PACKAGE_NAME` is not overwritten
+Example: `PACKAGE_NAME` will be "fgh"

-  `mike exe PACKAGE_NAME=asd`

-Example: `compile` and `exe` targets will have different `PACKAGE_NAME`

-  `mike PACKAGE_NAME=asd compile PACKAGE_NAME=zxc exe`
+  `mike PACKAGE_NAME=asd show-variables PACKAGE_NAME=fgh`

 ### 3.4.
 Available rules